tobigs/sagemaker-batch-ml-pipeline/README.md

 # Sagemaker batch ML pipeline

-This example showcases how you can efficiently train and inference a large number of models in one workflow.
+This example demonstrates how to efficiently train and run inference for a large number of models in a single workflow.

 ## Deployment